 There is no known cause for postnatal depression, and sometimes it can start for no obvious reason.
 However, some researchers have suggested a number of possibilities.

 Some think it is likely to be biological; for example, changes in your body, including hormonal changes.
-However, although some studies show that changes in the level of hormones during pregnancy and after birth can trigger changes in mood, only some women go on to develop PND – so hormones are unlikely to be the single cause.
+Despite the existing research indicating that changes in level of hormones during pregnancy and after birth can trigger hormones, only some women go on to develop PND, meaning that it is unlikely that hormones are the single cause.

 Others think the cause is linked to past experiences or social circumstances.
 Many suggest that a combination of different issues cause PND.
 Some situations are considered to put you at particular risk of developing PND:

 - Low self-esteem

 - Poverty and poor living conditions

 - Major life events

 If you have experienced a mental health problem in the past – including during pregnancy – this may recur after you have given birth.
 It is also important to be aware that what caused your mental health problem in the past, can also put you at risk of PND.

 If you experienced PND after the birth of one child, you are at increased risk of developing PND after the birth of your next child.
 However, you may have coped well with you first child, and felt depressed after the second, or the other way around.